Our Cycle Ride Along the River Rhine

 JP and I went back to bed again after our scientist friend had left.
 JP slept until 1230 hrs. then went off on his travels around the campsite whilst I snoozed for another hour by which time the clothes were dry and I could pack them in our pannier bags.

 JP returned for something to eat at about 1400 hrs. then buzzed off again, returning quite quickly with a mango flavoured ice cream for me.

 I went for a walk around the lake.
-I heard JP yelling “Dad!” and saw him swimming towards me – well on his way across the full width of the lake – about 1250 metres.
+I heard JP yelling “Dad!” and saw him swimming towards me; well on his way across the full width of the lake which was about 1250 metres.
 I was so proud of him swimming this distance, albeit worried that something might happen to him.
 I was very relieved when he made it across safely and wouldn't let him swim back as was his wish.
 Too dangerous.
-He walked back round to the other side with me – safer that way.
+He walked back round to the other side with me as it was so much safer that way.